-- ▶ Primarily used to obtain standard errors of an estimate. - Also provides approximate confidence intervals for a population parameter.
-For example, looking at the histogram in the middle panel of the Figure on slide 27, the 5% and 95% quantiles of the 1,000 values is (.43; .72) - This represents an approximate 90% confidence interval for the true α .
+Primarily used to obtain standard errors of an estimate

+- Also provides approximate confidence intervals for a population parameter.
+For example, looking at the histogram in the middle panel of the Figure on slide 28, the 5% and 95% quantiles of the 1,000 values are (0.43; 0.72) - This represents an approximate 90% confidence interval for the true α.
 This interval is called a Bootstrap Percentile confidence interval.
 It is the simplest method (among many approaches) for obtaining a confidence interval from the bootstrap